tsnellgrove/dark_castle3/doc/to_do.md

 	14) clean-up comments
 	- TBD: move active_gs.universal_lst timer obj to burt.invis_lst
 	- TBD: for ViewOnly create methoed 'vis_lst(): return []' to simplify Room.vis_lst() ???
+	- TBD: create Chair class based on Surface
+		- TBD: sit() method (depends on 'on' prep)
+		- TBD: need to be able to determine which node Burt is in (i.e. the chair, not just the room); also need ot know room
+		- TBD: look shows room with 'sitting in chair' condition
+		- TBD: can only examine / take other items in the chair (burt's own inventory)
+		- TBD: most other methods just generate "you'll have to stand up to do that"
+		- TBD: vis_lst = chair.vis_lst + room.name

 ##########################